-Planning for the 2012 financial literacy assessment began many years before the assessment.
-In 2010, the OECD put together an expert group to help design the 2012 financial literacy assessment.
+The OECD put together an expert group to help design the 2012 financial literacy assessment.
 This expert group represented stakeholders from different countries and included regulators, practitioners, and academics as well as representatives of treasury departments and central banks.
-They developed the financial literacy assessment over a two-year period and following a methodology whose main features are described below.
+They developed the financial literacy assessment over a two-year period and followed a methodology whose main features are described below.

 The work of the expert group started by defining financial literacy.
-While many definitions for financial literacy already exist, the challenge was to articulate a definition that holds true across countries and conveys why financial literacy is such a necessary skill:
+While many definitions for financial literacy already exist, the challenge was to articulate a definition that holds true across countries and conveys why financial literacy is such a necessary skill:2

 Financial literacy is knowledge and understanding of financial concepts and risks, and the skills, motivation and confidence to apply such knowledge and understanding in order to make effective decisions across a range of financial contexts, to improve the financial well-being of individuals and society, and to enable participation in economic life.
-(OECD, 2014b)
+(OECD 2014)